MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/attack-surface-reduction.md

 ## Notifications and alerts

-Whenever an attack surface reduction rule is triggered, a notification will be displayed on the device.
+Whenever an attack surface reduction rule is triggered, a notification is displayed on the device.
 You can [customize the notification](customize-attack-surface-reduction.md#customize-the-notification) with your company details and contact information.

 In addition, when certain attack surface reduction rules are triggered, alerts are generated.